Traditional advertising, such as an ad in a magazine or newspaper, is mostly worthless. Don’t waste your money. I’ve tried it. They don’t work.

 Instead, imagine having people love your business so much that they send all their friends your way.
 Think about what it would be like to show up #1 in Google for your desired keyword, and to have enough people finding you to meet your profit goals without stress and without spending thousands of dollars on advertising.

 It may take some time, but here are 10 free photography marketing ideas that work like crazy.

-1. Google Places
+1. Google Local

-When you search on Google and include a location in your keyword, such as “Madison Wedding Photographer,” Google is now putting their Google Places listings BEFORE the organic listings in their rankings.
+When you search on Google and include a location in your keyword, such as “Madison Wedding Photographer,” Google is now putting their Google Local listings BEFORE the organic listings in their rankings.
 These listings are free, so go and get one now!

 2. Use Facebook to promote your images

 Uploading images to Facebook and tagging your clients in them is a really fantastic way to get the word out about your business as all their “friends” may see the photos tagged of them.
 I highly suggest creating a “Page” instead of using your profile, as that’s how Facebook prefers you promote your business, and change your settings (in Edit Page -> Apps -> Photos -> Go to App) to allow fans to tag themselves in your photos.
 I find this is a great way to get exposure from wedding guests and their friends as well.

 I also post links to my blog on my page and send out behind-the-scenes announcements to the people who have liked my page from time to time.

 There’s lots of different ways to promote your business using Facebook – share a comment below on your favorite way to promote your business on Facebook.
 I’d love to hear some more ways you are using it.